How long is the Tummy tuck recovery?

 At this point we begin the recovery phase.
 Start by going around the house, but refrain from doing much outside activity.
 You are now beginning to get a feel for your activity level and how much you can tolerate.
 Let your body guide you.
 If you can stand completely straight, it’s great, but don’t push it!

 Don’t overdo the walking and do not lift anything heavier than a gallon of milk.
 You should still not be driving at all.
+YOu can resume light office duties while working from home in the third week.

 At week three, you are no longer required to wear the compression garment 24/7, but you must still wear it at least half of the time.
 You can take the garment off at night, but if you don’t feel totally comfortable, keep it on.
 Most patients do keep it on the whole month, stating it makes them feel more secure.
 This is your body telling you things are still a little tight or there is still swelling.
 Listen to your body and don’t push it.